Abrito101/Portfolio/Blog/posts/First Real Experience.md

 So my plan to fix this is to make a seperate VLAN and WLAN that bypasses the VPN thats set on the network so instead of it going through AA Household -> Mullvad VPN -> WAN it goes Allina's Work Network -> ISP WAN.

-To do that we just need to make another VLAN, like we did with "IOT" Devices we need to make an instance, we will name this instance "AWN"
+To do that we just need to make another VLAN, like we did with "IOT" Devices we need to make an instance, we will name this instance "OPT3"

 So under Interfaces -> Devices -> VLAN we create a new VLAN by pressing the plus on the bottom left.

+Then under Interfaces -> Assignments we add a new interface, we select the interface we made OPT3 and add it to our interfaces.
+Then we go under interfaces -> [OPT3] and enable the interface, under IPv4 Configuration Type we check static IPV4. and then scroll down and in static ipv4 configuration we add our address.
+192.168.30.1.

+next we configure our DHCP server so our VLAN can give IP addresses to my girlfriend's computer.
+Under Services -> ISC DHCPv4 we enable DHCP server on the OPT3 interface then set the scope, we choose 192.168.30.100-200.